KRTK (FM): KLUQ

-In 2016, KLUQ changed to Americana formatted ‘K-WOLF’.
-With sister stations: KVMO and KWUL.
+K-WOLF and KRTK

-On July 14, 2021, KLUQ changed callsigns to KRTK and began to air conservative talk formatted ‘RealTalk 93.3’, with sister station KVMO.
-KWUL continued to broadcast Americana ‘K-WOLF’.
+In 2016, KLUQ brought back Americana music as "K-WOLF", also carried on KVMO and KWUL.
+From 2017 to January 2019, it aired a format of hard-edged Christian rock music.
+From 1996 to 2016, the station aired a successful alternative rock format under the KNSX and later KQQX call letters as "93X".

+On July 14, 2021, KLUQ changed its call sign to KRTK.
+It began carrying conservative talk shows as "RealTalk 93.3" along with sister station KVMO.
+KWUL-AM-FM continued to broadcast Americana music as "K-WOLF".
 With the expansion of "Real Talk" to other frequencies, in November 2021, the group of stations were called "The Real Talk Radio Network."